 However, administrators CANNOT:

 The user has full access to all parts of the system for all sites, and can perform any operations (regardless of permissions or other settings).
-Global administrators are the only users who have full access to all global applications.
+Global administrators are the only users who can work with global applications.